rimmelasghar/Java-Swing-Repo/README.md

 # Java-Swing-Repo
-This Repository is created for all Dev Related Exercises in Java Swing.
+This Repository Contains all Development Related Exercises in Java Swing.